Frostwork-Media/back-of-the-envelope/README.md

-- toggle the code
+- Add voice chat so that it can be used more or less on the go
 - make it so that we auto zoom only when number of nodes changes, with delay, and it should run the graph layout algorithm, and then fitZoom...
-- Add voice chat so that it can be used more or less on the go
 - do a proper ux, again with on the go in mind, code overlay i think
 - maybe move it into a realtime situation
 - a nicer slider